In addition to this video, check out this article on the use of the expression of nothing in French.

 Thank you.
 It's really important to say thank you, to thank someone who has done you a favor, done something for you or said something nice to you.

-But when someone says thank you or thank you very much to you, what can you answer?
+But when someone says thank you or thank you very much to you, what can you say?
 How can you respond politely to a thank you?

 What are the equivalent expressions in French to "you're welcome" in English?

-When you do someone a favor, say something nice to them, help them, they say thank you.
+When you do someone a favor, say something nice to them, help them out, they say thank you.

-Maybe you were taught to answer him with nothing.
-Thank you - you're welcome.
-"De rien" is the most basic, classic polite response you can hear in French.
+Perhaps you've been taught to answer him with "you're welcome".
+Merci - de rien.
+"De rien" is the most basic, classic polite response you'll ever hear in French.

 You're welcome, it really means that what you did wasn't much.
 But there are other expressions you can use.
 Some are more polite, some more colloquial, some just formal.

-Before I start, I would like to tell you about a platform that can help you progress in French in a fun way, especially if you like movies and TV series.
+Before I start, I'd like to tell you about a platform that can help you progress in French in a fun way, especially if you like films and TV series.

-This platform is called Lingopie, and I really thank them for sponsoring today's video.
+The platform is called Lingopie, and I'd like to thank them for sponsoring today's video.

-As I told you before, I get a lot of partnership requests, but I really only choose brands or tools that I think are really great and especially super useful for you.
+As I've already told you, I get a lot of requests for partnerships, but I really only choose brands or tools that I think are really great and above all super useful for you.

 On this platform, you will be able to find movies, TV series, documentaries or TV shows.

-Once you have chosen a video you like, you can launch it and you will have interactive subtitles.
-This means that when you move your mouse over a word that you don't understand, you will get the English translation.
+Once you've chosen a video you like, you can launch it and get interactive subtitles.
+In other words, when you move your mouse over a word you don't understand, you'll get an English translation.

-Automatically, the words you click on will be added to flashcards, which are vocabulary cards.
-You can review the new words you have learned, the new words you have heard.
+The words you click on will automatically be added to flashcards - vocabulary cards.
+You can review the new words you've learned, the new words you've heard.

-And you can always re-watch the clip in which you saw it, it gives you a context and it's very good for you, to memorize these new words.
+And each time you can re-watch the clip in which you saw it, it gives you a context and is very good for you, for memorizing these new words.

-Every week there are new movies and new shows that will be added to the platform.
+New movies and shows are added to the platform every week.
 Lingopie offers a seven-day free trial.
-This allows you to test and see if this learning method suits you.
+This allows you to test and see if this mode of learning suits you.

 Lingopie is offering a very generous promotion of 65 % on the annual subscription if you follow the link in my description.
 Thank you very much Lingopie.

-Now back to the topic of the video and the alternatives to saying nothing.
-The first one we'll look at is "please".
+Now back to the subject of the video and the alternatives to the expression of nothing.
+The first one we're going to look at is "please".

 You're welcome.
 You're welcome.
 This is one of the most classic, formal and polite alternatives to you're welcome.
-You'll use this expression if you see yourself the person you're addressing, if you tell them you and not you.
+You'll use this expression if you see the person you're addressing, if you say you and not you.

-In general, we use the polite form of address, either because we don't know the person or out of respect.
+In general, we use the formal form of address, either because we don't know the person, or out of respect.

-Please, you can use it in business, in stores, with strangers.
+Please, you can use it at work, in stores, with strangers.
 It's really quite classic.
 I'll give you a context.
-For example, if you are on vacation in Paris and you go to the reception of your hotel to ask for information about the restaurants around the hotel, you will ask the receptionist if he knows any good restaurants.
+For example, if you're on vacation in Paris and you go to your hotel reception to ask for information about the restaurants around the hotel, you're going to ask the receptionist if he knows any good restaurants.

 For example, he will answer: of course, I can recommend Le Bistrot des Plantes or Le Verre Siffleur, they are very good restaurants.